-Here are a few appealing experiences for which you must take some effort to hike up till this village.
+Here are a few appealing experiences for which you must take some effort to trek up till Grahan village off Kasol.

 The beautiful Route passing to the Great Himalayan Forest

 You will have to hike through the trail passing through the forest.
-The most advisable way to reach the village is to join any villager moving up to the village in the morning from Kasol.
 The forest will certainly charm you as the sunbeams dance on the ground through the net of the leaves of the age-old trees.
-Devour the beauty peacefully and don’t be in hurry of reaching your destination.
+Devour the beauty peacefully and don’t be in a hurry of reaching your destination.
 You may be lucky to find some mysterious symbols on the way.
-It is unknown whether the symbols have any meaning or had any use in the ancient time.
+It is unknown whether the symbols have any meaning or had any use in ancient time.
 But, the typical symbols showing the natural elements certainly create curiosity in the onlookers’ mind.

 In a conversation with an orchard owner, about the best season to enjoy plums, she proudly boasted to have the best fruits that are exclusively sold only to the village people.
 She also enlightened us about the chemicals that are used to keep the fruits fresh till the tourist season and such fruits hardly retain the real taste.
 Whereas, the innocent people of Grahan wait till their orchards naturally bore rich fruits which are then sold in the village.
 So, don’t forget to hit this hamlet in the month of July-August to enjoy the real tastes of the fruits.

 It was one of those worst weather months of Himachal and the snowstorm had made it impossible for the Sar Pass trekkers to cross the pass.
 The young trekkers were wet to the core and were freezing with cold.
 During such worst condition when all the tents had gone with the winds, the people of Grahan opened the doors of their homes to provide a safe night stay for them without expecting anything in return.
 These sweet people also provided the required warmth with the hot Himachali meal and the fire.